Backup Withholding: Definition & Who has to Pay?

 Your backup withholding tax can be repaid, just like any overpayment.
 Your Form 1099 will note any federal income tax withheld from your pay as such.
 When you submit your federal return at the end of the tax year, this is then reported as taxes withheld.
 You’ll get a refund if you overpaid.

-These taxes on payments must be withheld by business owners or payers.
+These taxes on payments must be withheld by businesses or payers, such as banks.
 When a firm receives notification from the IRS that backup withholding is necessary, the payer is required to deduct the flat amount of 24% from the payee’s income.

 The amount collected is applied as a credit to the employee’s yearly income tax liability.
 If too much money is withheld, the employee gets a tax refund; if not enough, the employee might have to pay the IRS.